Construction Update August 2020 - September 2020

 - INDEPENDENT CITIZENS OVERSIGHT COMMITTEE

-- MEASURE GG ANNUAL AUDITS & REPORTS
+- MEASURE GG ANNUAL FINANCIAL AND PERFORMANCE AUDITS & REPORTS

-- MEASURE GG FAQ
+- MEASURE GG FACTS

 - MEASURE GG IN THE NEWS